jbee/jbee.github.io/game.md

 </svg>

-Now add some additional random points/stars within the bounds of the whole galaxy that still have the quality of not being to close to any of the points picked before.
+Finally add some additional random points/stars within the bounds of the whole galaxy that still have the quality of not being to close to any of the points/stars picked before.

-And we are done.
-Only math required is basic arithmetic and distance between two points in a 2D or 3D plane.
+We are done.
+Only math required is basic arithmetic and distance between two points in a 2D plane.

 ## Result